waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

  * You may want to use lower / higher number for "flush-size".
 Use 4 if your ram < 16 GB.

-The script assumes that you installed my overpassAPI package using my SlackBuild script and that you also installed my osmium-tool_slackbuild.
+The script assumes that you installed my overpassAPI package using my SlackBuild script and that you also installed *osmium-tool*.

 The script takes THREE arguments; input file name, version number as date string and destination directory for database.